 La Casa Santa Fe - Welcome

-Take advantage of our best rates of the year while enjoying the many special events and activities of the spring in North Central New Mexico.
+Enjoy the many special events and activitiesi in North Central New Mexico.
 You can find out more at New Mexico True See especially their information under "True Adventures" and "Explore New Mexico"

 We have been happy to live in Santa Fe for over thirty years, and we would like to help you have a happy stay in our historic house.
 Fully furnished kitchens, WiFi, and dish network television combine with comfortable beds and fluffy towels to help you feel at home.
 Click the names to visit our "El Primero"and "El Nido"sites where you can see pictures and read reviews.
 Nightly rates are seasonally adjusted, beginning at $74-$103, and decrease with extended stays.